-Volunteers are the heart of 4-H and act as mentors, making an example out of their life, their conduct and their interactions with others.
+Volunteers are the heart of 4-H and act as mentors, making an example out of their life, conduct, and interactions with others.
 In this, Leaders not only see the development and change taking root in the lives of the members, but they have the affirmation of knowing that they encouraged the change to happen, willed the confidence to ignite and imparted the tools necessary to make a difference.

-Typically a 4-H club has a general club leader who supports and leads the club through its annual work and a project leader who teaches 4-H members technical knowledge and skills related to a specific project areas.
+Typically a 4-H club has a general club leader who supports and leads the club through its annual work and a project leader who teaches 4-H members technical knowledge and skills related to specific project areas.

 All volunteer leaders must go through a screening process.